zrythm/zrythm/PACKAGING.md

 # Patches

-Please send a patch if something does not build in a particular scenario and you manged to fix it, or if you want to add compilation flags.
+Please send a patch at dev _at_ zrythm.org if something does not build in a particular scenario and you manged to fix it, or if you want to add compilation flags.